waittim/waittim.github.io/_posts/2019-09-06-absolute&relative-error.md

 ```
 ![](https://i.loli.net/2019/12/22/lryCYGkREIN6dWx.png)

-Again, compare with absolute error, if you want to calculate relative error, the only thing you need to do is use the absolute error divide by p, the value you have.
-This process keep the influence of the value size, and focus on the error itself.
+Again, compare with absolute error, if you want to calculate relative error, the only thing you need to do is use the absolute error divided by p, the value you have.
+This process keeps the influence of the value size and focuses on the error itself.
 When we change the y scale into log_10, the xy relationship is also linear.
 But the bigger p we have, the smaller relative error we get.